FILM RESEARCH ONGOING

 WORKS

-This installation was presented in 2019 at Biquini Wax ESP, in Mexico City in Only a Truncated and Imaginary Vision, organized by Kirsten Mairead Gill.
+Presented in 2019 at Biquini Wax ESP, Mexico City, in an exhibition organized by Kirsten Mairead Gill.

 Carmen Amengual, Only a Truncated and Imaginary Vision, Digital projection.